 boycott businesses that support equality,

-‘take a stand’ against transgendered people using the approriate restroom and
+‘take a stand’ against transgendered people using the appropriate restroom and

 refuse to serve gay couples –